 Zen Meditation

-Zen 25-Minute Meditation Instruction
+Basic Meditation Instruction

-Here’s a guide to help you through our 25-minute Zen meditation session:
+A guide to our 25-minute meditation sessions

 2. Hands: Place your hands in your lap, forming the “cosmic mudra” – left hand on top of right, palms up, thumbs touching to form an oval.